dhis2/dhis2-docs/src/developer/web-api/analytics.md

 #### Enrollment query analytics dimensions { #webapi_enrollment_query_analytics_dimension }

-The `/analytics/enrollment/query/dimensions?programId=...` resource accepts a mandatory `programId` parameter and returns the following data dimensions:
+The `/analytics/enrollments/query/dimensions?programId=...` resource accepts a mandatory id of a tracker program and returns the following data dimensions:

 - **Program indicators** connected to the program
 - **Data elements** of *supported types* in the program, with program stage for each data element